slevy14/Comps-Game/README.md

 # Repository Contents
 ## Playable Release
-Head to [Releases](https://github.com/slevy14/Comps-Game/releases) to download the most recent MacOS and Windows builds of the game, or check out my page on itch.io [FIXME].
+Head to [Releases](https://github.com/slevy14/Comps-Game/releases) to download the most recent MacOS and Windows builds of the game, or check out my page on [itch.io](https://leafguy.itch.io/magicode).
 To play the game, simply download the correct application for your machine, extract the zip file, and run the .app/.exe file.

 ## Source Code & Unity Install
 This project was built in Unity v2022.3.50f1.
 If you're interested in taking a look behind the scenes, the folder entitled "Comps Game" contains all of the source code needed to build the game in Unity.
 Make sure to download the correct version from Unity Hub or [Unity's website](https://unity.com/releases/editor/whats-new/2022.3.50#installs).
 From there, all thats left is to either download or clone this repository and open the folder in Unity.